corda/corda/docs/source/glossary.rst

 Corda
     A Distributed Ledger for recording and managing financial agreements CorDapp
     A Corda Distributed Application.
-A shared ledger application on Corda consisting of components from: State objects (data), Contract Code (allowable operations),  Flows (aka Transaction Protocols, the business logic choreography), any necessary APIs, wallet plugins, and UI components.
+A shared ledger application on Corda consisting of components from: State objects (data), Contract Code (allowable operations),  Flows (aka Transaction Flows, the business logic choreography), any necessary APIs, wallet plugins, and UI components.
 Cordformation
     A gradle plugin that can be configured via your gradle buildscripts to locally deploy a set of Corda nodes Counterparty